Invite friends and family to read the obituary and add memories.

 He was widely known for his exceptional knowledge of automobiles, a top salesman with a successful career in the car industry.
 His mind was like a sponge, retaining remarkable details about cars of every make and model.
 Chuck often told a story of reading an encyclopedia as a child, one we were never able to confirm, but it was a story that always brought laughter.

-He was preceded in death by his wife, Patti; his sister, Sheila Kessler; and his parents, Sandi and Roy Kessler.
+He was preceded in death by his wife, Patti Kessler; his sister, Sheila Kessler; his parents, Sandi and Roy Kessler; his mother-in-law, Gus Matejovsky; and his sister-in-law, Leanne Matejovsky.

 Chuck’s life will be celebrated on Saturday, January 10.
 Interment will take place at 10:00 a.m. at Yellowstone Valley Memorial Park for family and close friends.
 A memorial service will follow at 11:00 a.m. at Faith Evangelical Church, 3145 Sweet Water Drive, with a reception afterward at the Red Door.